Clinopodium coccineum 'Amber Blush'

 Height: 24" tall

 Pot Size: 3.5" pot (24 fl. oz/0.7 L) ?

 Note: This plant is not currently for sale.
 This is an archive page preserved for informational use.

 Click Add to Wishlist to receive an email if this plant is back in stock.

-This amazing variant of the southeast US native Clinopodium coccineum was discovered along Weaver River in the Florida Panhandle (Santa Rosa County - the hanging chad place) by Fred Spicer of the Birmingham Botanic Garden, Rick Lewandowski (formerly of Mt.
-Cuba), and Florida plantsman Ron Miller.
+This amazing variant of the southeast US native Clinopodium coccineum was discovered along Weaver River in the Florida Panhandle (Santa Rosa County - the hanging chad place) by plantsmen Fred Spicer, Rick Lewandowski, and Florida plantsman Ron Miller.
+We were subsequently allowed to introduce this gem to the public in 2012.
 The 2' tall x 3' wide see-through clump of thin woody stems is adorned with small narrow green leaves.
 Starting in late summer, the clump is ablaze with tubular bright yellow flowers, each with a slight blush of orange.
 The flowers continue until frost and are a favorite of hummingbirds.
-Well-drained soils are key to growing clinopodium coccineum.
+Well-drained, slightly acidic sandy soils are key to growing Clinopodium coccineum.